 Why is it worth solving?
 The big “why,” then the why from a business and stakeholder point of view in regard to value creation.

 Here we invite your team to brainstorm and come up with as many ideas as possible.
 Whether from experience, competitors, or original concepts inspired by knowledge and insights.
 As a group, select the two extreme and/or opposing models or ideas (if more abstract).
 By transforming a general problem into a two-sided dilemma you can explore the fundamental tension between them and discover the best information to generate possibilities.

 To make a decision we suggest using dot voting.
 For those unfamiliar with dot voting, it involves sticky dots and people silently voting on what they feel has the most potential.
 With platforms like Mural this is part of the functionality.

 Take the time to condense each idea down to a simple, jargon free, model.
 Think of these ideas being so clear that an external party would be able to enter your meeting and quickly understand what they are.
 These should be simple enough that people understand the essence of each model, the fundamental components.

 Step 2: Examine the models

 Once we have articulated the models the next step is to link this to the people who are impacted most.
-A critical component of any human-centered design process.
+Creating a stakeholder analysis is a critical component of any human-centered design process.
 Not only does this keep the group honest.
-It also takes the conversation away from the organisational and sometimes biased view of value creation.
+It also takes the conversation away from the organizational and sometimes biased view of value creation.
 Ideally you would have customer insights or data to refer.
 Or you can use a simple Stakeholder Analysis 2×2.